meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ## Understanding tasks

-At this time, all of Meilisearch's asynchronous operations belong to a category called "tasks".
+All of Meilisearch's asynchronous operations belong to a category called "tasks".
 After you have requested an asynchronous operation, you can use the [task API](/reference/api/tasks.md) to find the detailed status of your request.
 To do so, you will need the task's unique identifier.

 ### Task API response